Porter Ridge | Box Office Buz

-From the creators of the hit series Duck Dynasty, Gurney Productions takes us out of the swamp and into the hills on Discovery's all-new comedic series Porter Ridge.
 Tucked away in the rolling hills of Indiana, far from big city life, this isolated, tight-knit community lives by its own set of rules.
 The Ridge is a place where a guy can have a yard full of pet grizzly bears, use dynamite recreationally and hold family demolition derbies.
 The code of life on the Ridge is simple: respect the lord, love your family and watch each other's backs.
-The eccentric band of misfits in Porter Ridge often butt heads but ultimately join together to keep their unique "Hilljack" way of life afloat.
+The eccentric band of misfits in Porter Ridge often butt heads but ultimately join together to keep their unique "Hilljack" way of life afloat

 View Full Cast >